 Both parties should then sign the amendment.
 You, the designer, keep the original version.
 The client is now contractually obligated to pay you any fees associated with the additional work.
 If the client balks at doing so or tries to claim you didn’t do all the new work, they can be confronted with the amendment.
 If they still refuse to pay, a judge will force them to comply.

 For this approach to work, the original contract must contain language allowing for amendments.
 The language should require the amendment to be in writing and signed by both parties before it is binding.
 You should be able to find this language in the standard clauses at the end of the original contract.

-As a fallback position, you should also make sure the original contact has a copyright transfer provision.
+As a fallback position, you should also make sure the original contract has a copyright transfer provision.
 The provision should indicate copyright is retained by you, the designer, until full payment is made.
 If the client stiffs you, then you have the option of filing a copyright infringement notice with the DMCA agent for their host to force the takedown of the site.

 Changes are common with web development projects.
 As a web designer, you need to protect yourself by reducing each change to writing.
 Do this, and you can spend most of your time building amazing sites instead of fighting with clients.

 Not sure if your current contract allows for amendments or how to go about documenting them?
 Contact me for a consultation.

 More Contract Articles: